Confinement of Skyrmions in Nanoscale FeGe Device-like Structures: Materials and Methods

 \subsection{Electron Microscopy}

-The thinned cross-section of FeGe device shapes was mounted in a Gatan liquid nitrogen cooled model $636$ transmission electron microscope (TEM) holder and examined in an FEI $\text{Titan}^3$ TEM equipped with a Lorentz lens.
+The thinned cross-section of FeGe device-like shapes was mounted in a Gatan liquid nitrogen cooled model $636$ transmission electron microscope (TEM) holder and examined in an FEI $\text{Titan}^3$ TEM equipped with a Lorentz lens.
 The specimen was initially mounted in a magnetic field-free condition and a calibrated external magnetic field was applied out of the plane of the specimen using the objective lens of the TEM.
 To observe magnetic contrast in the TEM, a phase imaging technique is required, and these are only sensitive to the in-plane components of the magnetic field arising from local magnetisation within the specimen.
 Bloch skyrmions appear as bright or dark areas of contrast when imaged away from focus, depending on defocus and orientation of applied magnetic field.
 The helical phase can be characterised using defocused imaging, but the field-polarised and cone phases cannot be distinguished from each other as there is no net in-plane component of magnetic field for either when an out-of-plane magnetic field is applied.
-Defocused Lorentz TEM (LTEM) image series were acquired at $90$~K and $263$~K with an applied external magnetic field varying between $0$~mT and $\pm$ $310$~mT.
-Hysteresis experiments were conducted at $90$~K, $219$~K and $245$~K and were imaged using defocused Lorentz TEM.
-Images were acquired on a $2048 \times 2048$ pixel CCD and the defocused Lorentz images were energy filtered using a $10$~eV Gatan Tridiem imaging filter.
-At each change of magnetic field within the hysteresis loop, the LTEM image was refocused before adjusting the defocus to $200$~\textmu m for each image acquired.
+LTEM image series were acquired at $90$~K and $263$~K with an applied external magnetic field varying between $0$~mT and $\pm$ $310$~mT.
+Hysteresis experiments were conducted at $90$~K, $219$~K and $245$~K. The specimen was heated above the Curie temperature after the $90$~K series and before the $219$~K and $245$~K series were acquired, but not between acquisition of the $219$~K and $245$~K series.
+LTEM images were acquired on a $2048 \times 2048$ pixel CCD and were energy filtered using a $10$~eV Gatan Tridiem imaging filter.
+At each change of magnetic field within the hysteresis loop, the acquired LTEM image was refocused before adjusting the defocus to $200$~\textmu m (underfocus) for each image acquired.